larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

       ![Commit and push](media/dbx-repos-commit.png)

    d.
 In your GitHub project, observe that there have been recent pushes to the feature branch and create a pull request.
-Make sure that you set the **development** branch as base branch!
-Merge the branch to close the pull request.
+Make sure that you set the **development** branch as base branch, but **don't merge the pull request yet**.

       ![Pull request](media/git-pull-request.png)
       ![Pull request to dev](media/git-pull-request-2.png)

    d.
-Observe that the CI pipeline has automatically ran again, since it was triggered by the merge into development as we configured in the yml file.
+Observe that the CI pipeline has automatically ran again, since it was triggered by the pull request as we configured it in the yml file.

 ## Exercise 3: Setup the CICD Development Pipeline

-After a new `push` to the `development` branch, we would like our Data Science files to be deployed automatically to the Development workspace.
+After a new `push` to the `development` branch, we would like our Data Science files to be deployed automatically to the (development) Databricks workspace.
 For this we will create a CI/CD pipeline that performs the CI steps, after which the Data Science files are deployed to Databricks in a CD step.

-This way, there is an integration check, there is a clear overview of the Data Science files that are deployed (saved as artifacts), before the latest version of the Data Science files is deployed to the Databricks workspace.
+This way, there is an integration check, there is a clear overview of the files that are deployed (saved as artifacts), before the latest version of the files is deployed to the Databricks workspace.

 Duration: 20 minutes